CubeAPM

 CubeAPM is the best Flask monitoring tool provider, purpose-built for developers who need visibility without vendor lock-in.
 With smart sampling, OpenTelemetry-native ingestion, and flat $0.15/GB pricing, CubeAPM helps Flask teams monitor performance, errors, and database latency at scale while saving up to 70% in monitoring costs.

-In this article, we’ll explore the best Flask monitoring tools of 2025, comparing features, pricing, and best use cases for modern Python applications.
+In this article, we’ll explore the best Flask monitoring tools, comparing features, pricing, and best use cases for modern Python applications.

 What is a Flask Monitoring Tool?